AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 The leading bit of both numbers is `1`, so `1 & 1 = 1`.
 The remaining comparisons always do either `1 & 0` or `0 & 1`, both of which are `0`.
 Thus, `100 & 101 = 100`.

-The bitwise AND operator is very useful for ignoring bits we don't care about while extracting bits that we _do_ care about.
-During the decoding process, it allows us to determine what prefix we are looking at.
+The bitwise AND operator is useful for ignoring bits we don't care about while extracting bits that we _do_ care about.
+During the decoding process, it allows us to determine what prefix we're looking at.

-Given a `byte`, we can use the bitwise AND operator to determine that it is:
+We can use the bitwise AND operator to classify any given byte:

 - ASCII if `byte & 10000000 == 00000000 (0)`
 - Intermediate byte if `byte & 11000000 == 10000000`